vitaliybeinspired/Artificial-Intelligence/README.md

 # Day 12 (2/19)

 I learned about data augmentation and the layers in the CNN.
 I uploaded an image classifer for cats and dogs and changed images amounts and epochs.
 I learned to prefetch images to avoid I/O because loading from disk is slower than loading from memory.

+# Day 15 (2/22)

+Today I learned about k-folds and how kaggle vs colab notebooks